 Six weeks earlier, immediately following his audacious raid on Harpers Ferry, John Brown was imprisoned in Charles Town, Virginia, charged with murder, treason and inciting a slave insurrection – all three crimes punishable by death.
 Even more so than the raid itself, the trial of “one bold man … defending his rights in good earnest” caused a national sensation, arousing and intensifying the bitter divide between North and South.
 Intellectuals, poets and journalists – led by the Transcendentalists in the North, and Victor Hugo in France – began to write about John Brown as a Christian hero, a martyr, a man who would do that which even Frederick Douglass wouldn’t dare in order to eradicate slavery.
 The South, meanwhile, withdrew even further into defending its ‘traditions’ and deepened its hatred and suspicion of the North.

 The trial of John Brown lasted three and a half days.
-The jury deliberated for just forty-five minutes before returning a guilty verdict on all three counts; the judge didn’t hesitate to sentence death by hanging.
+The jury deliberated for just forty-five minutes before returning a guilty verdict on all three counts; the judge, without hesitation, sentenced death by hanging.
 With evangelical zeal, Brown accepted his fate.
 On the morning of his execution, he wrote: “I, John Brown, am now quite certain that the crimes of this guilty land will never be purged away but with blood.
 I had, as I now think, vainly flattered myself that without very much bloodshed it might be done.”
-Escorted by 3,000 soldiers to ensure he could not escape, Brown was led to a small field where the gallows and martyrdom awaited.
+Escorted by a full 3,000 soldiers to ensure there was no chance to escape, Brown was led to a small field where the gallows and martyrdom awaited.

 John Brown was a deeply religious man who believed it was his divine mission to abolish slavery.
 It is both disturbing and inspiring what this avenging angel was willing to do to achieve justice; even before Harpers Ferry, Brown’s ruthless actions in Bleeding Kansas earned him the reputation of a homicidal madman.
 The paradox that America needed to be morally rescued by a murderous freedom fighter has, inevitably, created for John Brown a thorny legacy.
-But – however fanatical his methods, Brown was not mad.
+But, however fanatical his methods, history has proved that Brown was not mad.
 He was right.